Data Protection Notice

 VII.
 Other uses

-Communications - If you communicate with the United Grand Lodge of England or the Supreme Grand Chapter of Royal Arch Masons of England they may monitor, record, store and use any telephone, email, webform or other communication with you in order to respond to the issues raised or deal with them in accordance with the Book of Constitutions or Royal Arch Regulations, check any instructions given to them and improve the quality of the services they offer.
+Communications - If you communicate with the United Grand Lodge of England or the Supreme Grand Chapter of Royal Arch Masons of England they may monitor, record, store and use any telephone, email, webform or other communication with you in order to communicate with you in relation to your query, respond to the issues raised or deal with them in accordance with the Book of Constitutions or Royal Arch Regulations, check any instructions given to them, maintain records of recent communications for legal reasons and improve the quality of the services they offer.
 The legal basis for this processing is the legitimate interests of each as a membership organisation.

 Volunteering - If you volunteer for any committees or other roles at the United Grand Lodge of England or the Supreme Grand Chapter of Royal Arch Masons of England then they will process your name, contact details and any other personal data relevant to the role for the purposes of enabling that role to be performed safely and efficiently including security passes and login details if applicable.
 The legal basis for this processing is your consent.

 Freemasons’ Hall - If you choose to visit Freemasons’ Hall at 60 Great Queen Street, London then your image will be recorded by a CCTV system operated by the United Grand Lodge of England.
-The purpose of the CCTV is to protect the health and safety of all building users, protect the premises and to prevent crime and anti-social behaviour.
+The purpose of the CCTV is to protect the health and safety of all building users, protect the premises, identify the owners of lost property and to prevent crime and anti-social behaviour.
 The legal basis for this processing is the legitimate interests of the United Grand Lodge of England as owner and occupier of the premises.

 Employees and contractors - The United Grand Lodge of England uses the data of employees for the purposes of performing their contracts of employment and for other purposes which are required by the law or which fall within its legitimate interests as an employer, including sharing that data where appropriate with pension providers and HMRC.
-Further detail is set out in the data protection policy in the United Grand Lodge of England staff handbook.
+Further detail is set out in the employee privacy notice available from HR and the data protection policy in the United Grand Lodge of England staff handbook.

 The United Grand Lodge of England and the Supreme Grand Chapter of Royal Arch Masons of England use the data of contractors for the purposes of performing their contracts and for any other purposes which are required by the law.

-“Book of Constitutions” means the General Laws and Regulations for the Government of the Craft of the United Grand Lodge of England from time to time.
+“Book of Constitutions” means the General Laws and Regulations for the Government of the Craft of the United Grand Lodge of England from time to time, a copy of which can be found at https://www.ugle.org.uk/about/book-of-constitutions.

 “Masonic entities” includes any Lodges or Chapters you join or have joined, their Metropolitan, Provincial or District Grand Lodges and Chapters and the United Grand Lodge of England and, if applicable, the Supreme Grand Chapter of Royal Arch Masons of England.
 Each applicable Masonic entity will be a data controller.

-“Royal Arch Regulations” means the General Regulations of the Supreme Grand Chapter of England from time to time.
+“Royal Arch Regulations” means the General Regulations of the Supreme Grand Chapter of England from time to time, a copy of which can be found at https://supremegrandchapter.org.uk/about-supreme-grand-chapter/royal-arch-regulations.